-Spreadsheet & table updated weekly
+Spreadsheet & table updated daily

-This article takes a deep dive into the marijuana industry in search of the best marijuana stocks today.
+This article takes a deep dive into the marijuana industry, in search of the best marijuana stocks today.
 Surprisingly, there are over 100 to choose from with full or partial exposure to the marijuana industry.

 Click the link below to download our free Excel spreadsheet of more than 100 marijuana stocks.